Shadow Reports for the UN Human Rights Council and UN Committee Against Torture on Sexual Violence in the U.S. Military

 - Submission to the UN Committee Against Torture to Inform its List of Issues Prior to Reporting

-In September and October 2014, the Avon Global Center for Women and Justice, together with the Global Gender Justice Clinic, submitted two shadow reports on the issue of sexual violence in the U.S. military to the UN Human Rights Council (HRC) and the UN Committee Against Torture (CAT).
-The Center sought to build coalitions with peer civil society organizations and was able to gather support from SWAN with its UPR shadow report, and from the ACLU, Equality Now, SWAN and the Military Rape Crisis Center as they agreed to sign on to the Center's CAT shadow report.
+In September and October 2014, the Gender Justice Clinic, together with the Avon Global Center for Women and Justice, submitted two shadow reports on the issue of sexual violence in the U.S. military to the UN Human Rights Council (HRC) and the UN Committee Against Torture (CAT).
+The Clinic sought to build coalitions with peer civil society organizations and was able to gather support from SWAN with its UPR shadow report, and from the ACLU, Equality Now, SWAN and the Military Rape Crisis Center as they agreed to sign on to the Center's CAT shadow report.
 In June 2016, SWAN and Equality Now joined the Clinic in submitting an updated report to the CAT Committee for the United States' next CAT review.

 After the review session, the Committee Against Torture released its Concluding Observations, which included a specific paragraph on "Sexual violence and rape in the United States military" noting its concern about the high prevalence of sexual violence and recommending the United States to increase its efforts to prevent and eradicate sexual violence in the military by taking effective measures to ensure prompt and impartial investigations, protection from any acts of retaliation or reprisals, and ensure equal access to disability compensation to veterans who are survivors of military sexual assault.